Cryogenic energy storage: United Kingdom

 In April 2014, the UK government announced it had given £8 million to Viridor and Highview Power to fund the next stage of the demonstration.
 The resulting grid-scale demonstrator plant at Pilsworth Landfill facility in Bury, Greater Manchester, UK, started operation in April 2018.
 The design was based on research by the Birmingham Centre for Cryogenic Energy Storage (BCCES) associated with the University of Birmingham, and has storage for up to 15 MWh, and can generate a peak supply of 5 MW (so when fully charged lasts for three hours at maximum output) and is designed for an operational life of 40 years.

 United States

 In 2019, the Washington State Department of Commerce's Clean Energy Fund announced it would provide a grant to help Tacoma Power partner with Praxair to build a 15 MW / 450 MWh liquid air energy storage plant.
 It will store up to 850,000 gallons of liquid nitrogen to help balance power loads.

 Commercial plants

+Following grid-scale demonstrator plants, a 250 MWh commercial plant is under construction in the UK, and a 400 MWh store is planned in the USA.